 Also check out: Healthy Breakfast Ideas for Babies

 - Oats - rolled oats will work best but if you want a smooth creamy texture then you can use quick oats.
+You can also use steel cut oats but the process will be slightly different.

 - Ripe Banana